 2. Reduce Water Weight (Safely)

-The next thing advised to do is reduce the excessive fluid in the body also known as “Water weight”.
+The next thing advised to do is reduce the excess fluid in the body also known as “Water weight”.
 Foods rich in potassium as well as diuretics (less preferred) help in this matter.
 Sodium and potassium maintain the fluid volume in the body.
 Sodium increases water retention and potassium reduces it.
 This is why doctors advise patients of Hypertension to use less salt (Sodium) in their diet.

 3. Anti-hypertensive Herbs